felmoltor/DNSBruteForcer/README.md

 ```
 Usage: ./dnsbrute.rb [OPTIONS]
-    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH)
+    -d, --domain DOMAIN              Domain to explore for hosts by bruteforce.
     -D, --dictionary FILE            Dicionary file containing the list of subdomains to check
+    -t, --threads [NTHREADS]         Number of threads used to ask DNS servers in bruteforce attack [Default: 5]
+    -g, --geo-info                   Get also the geographic information of the host from freegeoip.net
+    -w, --whois                      Get also the whois information of every hostname found
     -f, --force-dns [DNS]            Force the enumeration against this DNS instead of the authoritative ones
-    -g, --geo-info                   Get also the geographic information of the host from freegeoip.net
     -h, --help                       Help screen
 ```